docker-solr/docker-solr-examples/schema-api/README.md

 check these files into a source control system, or package it up for distribution.

-Of course you could also make further manual configuration changes, to the `managed-schema` file, or any of the other files in the `coredir`.
+Of course you could also make further manual configuration changes to the `managed-schema` file or any of the other files in the `coredir` directory.
-In fact the use of the Schema API above is optional, and you could just copy the unmodified default, then locally modify.
+In fact the use of the Schema API above is optional, and you could just copy the unmodified default, then locally modify; that also has the advantage you can see the comments in the file which the Schema API discards when it rewrites the file.

 There are various ways you can now make use of this configuration in your containers.